TheMorgz/vuejs-try/README.md

 Messing around with VueJS.
 Learning purposes.

 ### Mess around locally
-- Git clone this on to a location on your machine.
+- Git clone this repository on to a location on your machine.
 - cd into the **vue-js** directory you've just cloned.
 - then run the following (Assuming you're on a Unix environment):